connamara/quickfixn/tutorial/custom-fields-groups-and-messages.md

 </message>
 ```

-Custom **Groups** are especially important to get right in our Data
+If the field *is* being added to a repeating group,
+then you must add it inside the appropriate `group` tag.
-Dictionary.
-Using `AwesomeField` from above, we add it to the Fields
+In the following excerpt, we add it to the `NoContraBrokers` group.

-section of the document, then to a Group:
+* **Note 1:** If your group is not specified correctly, your message will be rejected
+or interpreted incorrectly.
+* **Note 2:** For FIX 4.0-4.4, the order of fields inside a repeating group is important.
+Make sure the position of your field matches that of the actual message to be received,
+or your message will be rejected.

 ```
 <message name="ExecutionReport" msgtype="8" msgcat="app">